hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 * `sku` - (Required) A `sku` block as defined below.

+* `zones` - (Optional) A list of Availability Zones in which the cluster instances should be created in.
+Changing this forces a new resource to be created.

 * `enable_disk_encryption` - (Optional) Specifies if the cluster's disks are encrypted.

 * `enable_streaming_ingest` - (Optional) Specifies if the streaming ingest is enabled.